Shehjad-Ishan/Shehjad-Ishan/README.md

 - 👋 Hi, I’m @Kazi Shehjad Islam
-- 👀 I’m interested in AI and AgTech
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning AI and AgTech
+- 🌱 I’m currently learning the of machine learning in City traffic objects
-- 💞️ I’m looking to collaborate on ML and AgTech projects
+- 💞️ I’m looking to collaborate on ML and DL projects
 - 📫 How to reach me shehjadishan211@gmail.com

 <!---